fernroath/fernroath.com/portfolio-redesign-2021.markdown

 prev: /calm-cactus-goods
 ---

 Suprise!
-You've been on this project all along!

 Every good designer needs a portfolio that refeclts their client work and themselves.
-I set out to build my own useing HTML & CSS.
-I have a stong interest is bringing animation and illustration to life on the web, and wanted to add a dash of fun to my own site useing basic use of CSS stylings and SVGs.
+I've had trouble finding layouts and styles that really fit me and my work, so I set out to design and code my own useing HTML & CSS + a little JavaScript.

 My overall goal for this, besides neeeding a new online portoflio, was to explore and understand the bridge between design and code better so that the process of designing interfaces (UI), experiences (UX) and code was covered across the board.
-My next goal is to set out figuring out Java Script.
-Wish me luck.
+This site was also designed to be responsive across desktop, tablet and mobile sizes.

-This site was designed and is responsive across desktop, tablet and mobile sizes.
+My next goal is to dig deeper into Java Script and explore creating fun and itneresting animations on the web useing SVGs.